nikasimovich/cif23/_agendas/week-11.md

 - SVGs, CSS animations, review

 ### Homework
-1. Entry 7; use a combinatino of an SVG, CSS animation and images with descriptive alt text.
+1. Entry 7; use a combination of an SVG, CSS animation and images with descriptive alt text.